rosberry/Imp/README.md

 ## Templates

-In `Template` directory of this repo you can find [swiftgen](https://github.com/SwiftGen/SwiftGen) template that uses Imp as a base image class instead of default `ImageAsset`.
+In `Template` directory of this repo you can find [swiftgen](https://github.com/SwiftGen/SwiftGen) template that uses Imp's `Image` as a base image class instead of default `ImageAsset`.

 ## About